HTMLPrint configuration file

 Some of the settings can have only two possible values: 0 (OFF) or 1 (ON) but other settings include color or text values or file names.

-When started without passing any parameters in the command-line, HTMLPrint always tries to load the default configuration file; if it isn't found, it will be created using default values.
+When started without passing any parameters in the command-line, HTMLPrint always tries to load the default configuration file.

 See Overview to know how to pass a non default configuration file in the command-line to HTMLPrint.